 - The renown of the candidate should reflect favorably on the Board, the institutions it governs, and the State of North Dakota.

-Nominations must include a letter addressing the criteria above, biographical information on the nominee, and two additional letters of support.
-The nomination package should be submitted to the Provost.
-Nominations should be kept confidential and not relayed to the nominee until the State Board of Higher Education has acted.
+Nominations from the Dean must include a letter addressing the criteria, biographical information on the nominee, and two additional letters of support.
+The nomination package should be submitted to the Provost by November 1st for spring commencement or April 1st for fall commencement.
+Nominations must be kept strictly confidential; failure to maintain confidentiality will result in the withdrawal of that person from consideration.
+Successful candidates will be informed by the President after final approval by the SBHE.